GreatCowBASIC/Demonstration_Sources/Train_Solutions/CHEAP-RC_project/readme.md

 **CHEAP-RC project**

-**About the person:**

-I, a trained high-voltage electrician and computer dinosaur, have been working with electronics and computers since my training.
-My first microprocessor was a KIM-1 (purchased in 1976 at the tender age of 19).
-Apple II, IBM PC and Commodore C64 only came onto the market later.
-I have been working with PIC microprocessors since around 1998.
-As a computer dinosaur, I started with BASIC and I still use it today.
-BASIC existed and exists in various versions for microprocessors.
-I will come back to **C** as a programming language later.
-I also started making my own circuit boards very early on.

-Since my birth, I have tried unsuccessfully to get rid of the railway virus😊 😊.

-In order to promote the spread of such projects, I provide the relevant sources (circuit diagrams, layouts, program listings, parts lists and other necessary information) for **non-commercial** use to anyone interested.
-Simply get in touch.

-This description is a translation (with Google Translator) of an Article, I wrote for a German Magazine.
-So, there are some “German Words” left e.g. in pictures.

 **Why “CHEAP-RC”?**

 Cheap-RC are a translation of “Billig-RC” (the German word “Billig” means the same as Cheap, but the word “Billig” has a negative touch in this conjunction).
 So, I use CHEAP-RC.
 But “ cheap ” doesn’t mean that the system can’t do anything (quite the opposite).